Individual - Significant developmentsLast reviewed - 20 January 2023

-The CARES Act makes the following significant liberalisations to the rules governing charitable deductions:
+The CARES Act made the following significant liberalisations to the rules governing charitable deductions:

-- Individuals generally will be able to claim a USD 300 above-the-line deduction for cash contributions made to public charities in 2020 and 2021.
+- Individuals generally may claim a USD 300 above-the-line deduction for cash contributions made to public charities in 2020 and 2021.
 This rule effectively allows a limited charitable deduction to taxpayers claiming the standard deduction.

 - The limitation on charitable deductions for individuals that generally is 60% of modified adjusted gross income generally does not apply to cash contributions made to public charities in 2020 and 2021.
 Instead, an individual's qualifying contributions, reduced by other contributions, can be as much as 100% of the contribution base.
 No connection between the contributions and COVID-19 activities is required.